Optimal Convergence Rates of Deep Neural Network Classifiers: Introduction

 \end{itemize}

 The rest of this paper is organized as follows.
 In the remainder of this section, we introduce conventions and notations used through this paper.
 The next three sections present our main results along with related discussions.
 Specifically, we introduce the novel oracle inequality in Section \ref{241217205730}, and provide the results on the generalization upper bounds and minimax lower rates in Section \ref{240119033824} and Section \ref{2412172103}, respectively.
-Section \ref{2412172107} summarizes the entire paper outlines potential directions for future research.
-Finally, Section \ref{2412172110} contains the detailed proofs of our main results.
+Finally, Section \ref{2412172107} summarizes the entire paper outlines potential directions for future research.
+Besides the main body of this paper, three appendices are included.
+Appendix \ref{250914042717} provides rigorous and detailed versions of some definitions that are only briefly described in the main body of this paper, Appendix \ref{2412172110} contains all the detailed proofs of the main results of this paper, and Appendix \ref{20250928194706} provides some additional discussions.